Our focus consist of Three Pillars of Excellence we like to consider the “Catholic School Advantage”

-Please let us know if you have questions or if we can assist you with the application process in any way.
+Please, let us know if you have questions or if we can assist you with the application process.

 |Grade Entering||Age or Placement Guidelines||Entrance Test Requirements|